3 Effective Ways to Drastically Improve Your Fighting Skills

 1 - TRAIN AND RETRAIN THE FUNDAMENTALS AS OFTEN AS YOU CAN

-Everything in any given discipline relies on having a solid fundamental base.
-The greatest fighters in history all relied on their most basic skills to put together the most amazing performances in the ring.
+Everything in any given discipline, including Muay Thai, relies on having a solid fundamental base.
+The greatest fighters in Muay Thai history all relied on their most basic skills to put together the most amazing performances in the ring.

-This means you as a developing fighter must make an effort to consistently practice and drill the fundamentals repeatedly over your fighter career.
+This means you as a developing Muay Thai fighter must make an effort to consistently practice and drill the fundamentals repeatedly over your fighter career.

-Once you firmly grasp the fundamentals of offense and defense and it has been hardwired into your instincts, your techniques and combinations will become faster and more natural.
-With minimal mistakes, you can seamlessly flow through complex maneuvers, showcasing the true essence of your fighting ability. (edited)
+Once you firmly grasp the fundamentals of offense and defense and it has been hardwired into your instincts, your Muay Thai techniques and combinations will become faster and more natural.
+With minimal mistakes, you can seamlessly flow through complex maneuvers, showcasing the true essence of your Muay Thai fighting ability.

 Even if you are experienced, it never hurts to go over the basics so you don’t get sloppy.
 Identify technical errors and flaws in your maneuvers, and strive to correct them.